CentauriSolutions/EyeDP/README.md

 `bundle exec rails db:create db:migrate db:seed`.
 After the database has been initialized, you can run the development server with `bundle exec rails server`.

+### Email

+If you're going to be testing with email, you need to `gem install mailcatcher` and then execute `mailcatcher`.
+This will start an SMTP server and HTTP server on 1025 and 1080, respectively, that can be used to confirm email is what you expect.
+If you'd like to run the `mailcatcher` application in the foreground, you can use `mailcatcher -f`.